 Tobacco Product Regulation

 In general, a “tobacco product” is any product that is made or derived from tobacco that is intended for human consumption.
 FDA currently has the authority to regulate certain tobacco products, including cigarettes, cigarette tobacco, smokeless tobacco, and roll-your-own tobacco, under the “tobacco product” authorities in Chapter IX of the Food, Drug, and Cosmetic Act (FDCA).
 The FDCA also permits FDA to issue regulations to subject other products that meet the definition of “tobacco product” to the Agency’s “tobacco product” authorities under the FDCA.
-The Agency intends to propose a regulation that would extend the Agency's "tobacco product" authorities in Chapter IX of the FDCA to all products that meet the statutory definition of "tobacco product" in Section 201(rr) of the FDCA.
+FDA has issued a proposed rule that would extend the Agency's "tobacco product" authorities in Chapter IX of the FDCA to cover additional products that meet the statutory definition of "tobacco product" in Section 201(rr) of the FDCA.
 The public can submitt comments on the proposed rule, entitled “Deeming Tobacco Products To Be Subject to the Federal Food, Drug, and Cosmetic Act,” at Regulations.gov.

 The relationship between FDA’s tobacco product authorities and its drug/device authorities was addressed in a recent court decision.
 In Sottera, Inc. v.
 FDA, 627 F.3d 891 (D.C.
 Cir.
 2010), the court stated that products made or derived from tobacco can be regulated under the FDCA’s “tobacco product” authorities unless they are "marketed for therapeutic purposes," in which case they are regulated as drugs and/or devices.